Last Updated: May 18, 2026Documentation Index

 Introduction

 Kilo Code is an open-source AI coding agent for VS Code (and JetBrains) that can create files, edit code, run terminal commands, and work across your entire codebase through natural language.
 It ships with specialized modes - Architect, Coder, Debugger - and supports MCP servers for extended tool capabilities.
-Kilo Code pairs well with SaladCloud because:- Custom header support - Kilo Code has a dedicated Custom Headers field, so you can pass
+Kilo Code works with SaladCloud in two ways:- Salad AI Gateway - no infrastructure to deploy or manage.
+Sign up for access, point Kilo Code at a single shared endpoint, and use your Salad API key directly.
+Currently in closed beta with monthly flat-rate access.

 Prerequisites